tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 17. During the active cycle:
     - Strategies execute autonomously
-    - The system may rebalance, trade, or refrain from action based on internal logic
+    - Authorized strategy modules may execute predefined, rule-based actions or abstain from action according to their encoded logic.
 18. Users are not required to take any action.
 19. Inactivity does not penalize the user.